nmdollhopf/team1_wine_project/README.md

 | White | 1,640 | 2,198 | 1,060 |
 | Red | 744 | 638 | 217 |

-Support Vector Classification (SVC) is a subset of SVMs and, as noted, work in high-dimensional space to separate outcome classes with support vectors.
+Support Vector Classification (SVC) is a subset of SVMs and, as noted, works in high-dimensional space to separate outcome classes with support vectors.
 The support vectors then feed into decision functions that predict outcome classes based on probabilities for each class, much like the logistic regression method.
 Prior to the probabilities step, and unlike the logistic regression, we will utilize a non-linear formulation (the kernel) for setting the support vectors.
 For our purposes, we will use an exponential formulation called the Radial Basis Function (RBF).

 As before, each dataset is split into training and testing data at 70% and 30% of the data, respectively, via `scikit-learn`'s `train_test_split` method.
 When applying the split, the data was stratified by outcome class.
 A random state seed was utilized for consistency.